-No matter what hurry you may be in, take the time inspect your cargo trailer before you leave.
+No matter what hurry you may be in, take time to inspect your cargo trailer before you leave.
 Breakdowns on the road can not only be expensive, but can cause you or others serious injury or death.

 Important!
 Make sure your trailer is fully attached to the tow vehicle before loading cargo.

 - Check the coupler and make sure it is fully engaged and locked.